GHRik/xBerry-Exercise/README.md

 Aplication will work automatic if you open a executable file.
 If you want to close this console aplication write "0" and then press enter.

+If cmake output exe file will not work please add file to project in any enviroment.
+I was using CodeBlocks with C++11 features enabled.

 <a name="des">.</a>
 ## Description